digitalepidemiologylab/text-classification/README.md

 to get a list of all models trained

 # Contribute
-Anyone is free to add new text classification models to this.
+Feel free to add new text classification models to this.
 All trained models inherit from a `BaseModel` class defined under `models/`.
-It contains a blueprint of which functions any new model should have.
+It contains a blueprint of which methods any new model should implement.